Everyone should begin an emergency food stockpile list because you never want to go without.

 - Other Baby essentials

 You get the idea.

-As I could go on a bit more but you should sit down and fill out the food stockpile list printable with your essentials and how many of each that you’d like to keep on hand.
+As I could go on a bit more, you should sit down and fill out the food stockpile list printable with your essentials and how many of each you’d like to keep on hand.

 Cleaning Stockpile List

-There isn’t much to this stockpile list apart from a few items that are great because they won’t go off.
+There isn’t much to this stockpile list apart from a few great items because they won’t go off.

 - Laundry Soap

 - Cleaning Supplies for around the house (Windex, Vinegar, Floor cleaner)

 - Mr. Eraser but the dollar store version (must-have in our house)